-- Access the Solutions Designer.
+- 1 Access the Solutions Designer.

-For more information, see "Sentinel Main" on page 20.

 - 2 Open or create a Solution Pack.

 - 3 Click the appropriate panel to display the available content:

 - Actions

 - Correlation

 - Event Actions

 - Event Enrichment

 - Filters

 - iTRAC

 - Jasper Reports

 - Searches

 - 4 Drag the item and drop it into the control.